appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 <dd>

-*Example:* suppose you want to display data using a JavaScript object, such as the current date and time, within a Text widget.
+*Example:* if you want to display data using a JavaScript object, such as the current date and time, within a Text widget.